Our Homes

 The pictures below show the home before and during the renovation.
 Keep checking in for updates and new photos as the construction moves along.

-New Shaffer Avenue Home
+NEW Walker Avenue Home